 Besides Paul, there are many, many examples of people in the Bible who loved the Lord, but who also had trouble controlling their desires at times.
 Adam and Eve are the first obvious examples because they gave in to the impulse to go against God and believe the serpent's lie that the fruit from the Tree of Knowledge would not kill them (Genesis 3:4).

-Even though we probably don't listen to serpents anymore in the literal sense (I hope), we are still falling into the same old binding schemes of Satan.
+Even though we probably don't listen to serpents anymore in the literal sense (I hope), we can still fall into the same old binding schemes of Satan.
 He may have changed his methods to get us to sin, but he's still at it with the same determination he's had since the beginning (2 Thessalonians 2:9).

-Because we are flesh and blood, we are very prone to giving in to the desire to sin—whether it be lying to our parents, cheating on a test, over spending, or lusting after those we find attractive.
+Because of the original sin committed by Adam and Eve, we've inherited a nature desire to rebel against God in sin.
+This is called the sin nature, and it makes us prone to giving in to the desire to sin—whether it be lying to our parents, cheating on a test, over spending, or lusting after someone we find attractive.
 Matthew 26:41 says, "Watch and pray so that you will not fall into temptation.
 The spirit is willing, but the body is weak."
-You have power in Christ and can overcome anything—as long as you decide you want to fight it (Philippians 4:13).
+You have power in Christ and can endure anything—as long as you decide you want to (Philippians 4:13).

-Even though we are sinful creatures by nature that does not mean Christians have an excuse to sin.
-Rather, we have a responsibility to control our sinfulness by asking God's help during those times when we feel like we just can't take it (Romans 6:1-7).
+Even though we are sinful creatures by nature, that does not mean Christians have an excuse to sin.
+Rather, we have a responsibility to control our desires by asking for God's help (Romans 6:1-7).
 Think your sin is too hard to conquer?
 Don't worry, sinful impulses always feel bigger and tougher than they actually are.
+Give voice to them by telling God, confessing to a friend, or expressing your thoughts in a journal.

-Because God is so awesome (for a million and one reasons!), He has provided a way out from all temptations for us (1 Corinthians 10:13)!
-The key is that we have to choose to take that option of resisting when impulse strikes.
+Because God is so awesome (for a million and one reasons!), He will provide for us a way out from all temptations (1 Corinthians 10:13)!
+The key is that we have to choose to take that option of running the other way when a sinful impulse strikes.
 Except in extreme circumstances, God is probably not going to pry your teeth off of that sinful bone you've been chewing.
 He's going to wait until you hand it over and ask Him to get rid of it.

 One tricky thing about impulses is their fast-paced nature.
-See, Satan uses time to his advantage in some situations because, let's face it, if you're in a hurry while you feel a temptation coming on, your reaction will come automatically, and the likelihood of you standing firm against that temptation is pretty low.
+See, Satan uses time to his advantage in some situations because, let's face it, if you're in a hurry while you feel a temptation coming on, your reaction will likely be more automatic.
+Then. the likelihood of you standing firm against that temptation is pretty low.
 But, with God's training and help from the Holy Spirit, you can actually change your automatic response.

 Being a Christian means that we must yield our "automatic" responses to sin to God's sovereignty.
-That means that the second you feel an impulse to sin, you give that desire in God's hands and ask Him to take it away.
+That means that the second you feel an impulse to sin, you hand over that desire to God's hands and ask Him to take it away.
 Easier said than done, right?
-Here's what that looks like in day to day life...
+Here's what that looks like practically:

 Taking a few minutes or even a few seconds to consider the consequences of a wrong choice you are about to make can help you change our mind about doing it.
 Sometimes we feel like we don't have time to fight sin.
-But actually, we do!
+But often, we actually do!

-Satan is the father of deception so of course he loves to make us believe we can't control our reactions and our choices.
-Remember that God always provides a way out, so in order to win the struggle of this impulse, it would be best to take a long deep breath and slow your reaction time down.
-This gives you a few seconds to clear your head of negative emotions so you can act appropriately.
-Asking God to help us during those emotion-filled moments is the best habit to get into after stopping to take a breath once we recognize the temptation.
+Satan is the father of deception, so of course he loves to make us believe we can't control our reactions and our choices.
+Remember that God always provides a way out, so in order to win the struggle with a sinful impulse, it would be best to take a long deep breath and slow your reaction time down.
+This gives you a few seconds to clear your head of negative emotions so you can act in a more Christlike way.
+Asking God to help us during those emotion-filled moments is one of the best habits to get into after stopping to take a breath.

 James 4:7 says, "Submit yourselves, then, to God.
 Resist the devil, and he will flee from you."
 Even something as simple as slowing down our reaction time can help us resist Satan's urgings for us to sin.

-God wants us to withstand temptation and responsibly react in times when impulse strikes.
+God wants us to withstand temptation and react responsibly in times when sinful impulses strike.
 He has provided His Word to encourage and empower us to resist the devil and his schemes.
 In Matthew when Jesus was tempted by Satan, do you know the first thing He did to resist him?
 He recited Scripture (Matthew 4:4).
 Hey, it worked for Jesus, so maybe we should follow His example!
 Read Joshua 1:8.
 There's some excellent advice right there.

-The good news is that no matter what type of impulses we deal with, we always have Jesus just a prayer away to help us.
+The good news is that no matter what type of impulses we deal with, we always have Jesus present to help us.
 We do not have to submit to our impulses.
-Even though Satan would lie to you about this fact, here's the big secret: YOU HAVE A CHOICE.
-Just because you face difficult temptation that doesn't mean you are obligated to go through with it (Romans 8:37).
+Even though Satan would love for you to believe otherwise, this is a fact: YOU HAVE A CHOICE.
+Just because you face a difficult temptation to sin, that doesn't mean you are obligated to go through with it (Romans 8:37).

 So the next time you forget to study for that test (or you decide to play video games with your brother instead of study), and it seems easier to just cheat off the nerd sitting next to you, SLOW DOWN.
 Take a minute to breathe and pray for God's help, remembering that He always provides a way out of those burdensome impulses.